julieb-dreamlab/RepData_PeerAssessment1/PA1_julieb.md

 maxmin<-with(intsdf, intsdf[which(sums == max(sums)),2])
 maxint<-with(intsdf, intsdf[which(sums == max(sums)),3])
 ```
-The 5-minute interval where the maximum average number of steps are taken is 835, (520 minutes).
+The 5-minute interval where the maximum average number of steps are taken is Interval: 835, (520 minutes).

 ## Imputing missing values
 The presence of missing days may introduce bias into some